lowRISC/hyperdebug-firmware/README.md

 ## Updating

 This repository does not contain the Chromium EC source code.
-Instead, we reference Chromium's git repository at the given commit that contains the features we need for hyperdebug (this allows the hyperdebug firmware release to be independent from EC releases).
+Instead, we reference Chromium's git repository at the commit that contains the features we need for hyperdebug (this allows the hyperdebug firmware release to be independent from EC releases).

 To change the version of EC firmware used as hyperdebug firmware, update